Homemade Salted Caramel

 Drizzling homemade salted caramel into a glass jar.

 This homemade salted caramel sauce recipe is a game-changer for any dessert lover.
 It’s a fool-proof and ridiculously simple recipe to make (no thermometer needed!) yet delivers that perfect balance of sweet, salty, and buttery goodness every single time.
-Whether your layering it in a Chocolate Tart, or using it to make a delicious Salted Caramel Buttercream, it’ll become one of your go-to dessert recipes!
+Whether your layering it in a Chocolate Tart, or using it to make a delicious caramel buttercream, it’ll become one of your go-to dessert recipes!
 It’s one of my favourite staples that I can use in so many other things and it’s the perfect ingredient to have on hand.
 I just know you’re going to love it!

-Why We Love This Recipe
+❤️ Why You’ll Love This Recipe

-• Just 5 basic ingredients!
+• 5 basic ingredients.

-• Ready in under 15 minutes from start to finish.
+• Ready in under 15 minutes.

 • Brown Sugar Caramel: Substitute half the white sugar with brown sugar for a deeper molasses flavour.